 Data is king in Conversational AI

-Conversational AI can also be likened to a prediction engine.
+AI-Powered chatbots can also be likened to a prediction engine.
 The model takes an educated guess on the expected response based on how much data it has.
 The more data, the more accurate the response.
-Once the response meets a confidence threshold, it is provided to the user.
+Once the response meets a confidence threshold, the banking chatbot provides it to the user.

 The key to high-performing models is the data.
 Data sets can come in a variety of formats, and each produces a different result: